SLUGSoc/website/README.md

 Keep this informal, but grammatically correct.
 Don't include anything vulgar or offensive.

 Other society members should not edit or remove others' pages without consent. *An update will come to the site that will grant each committee member full ownership of their own page.*

+When adding images, we'll want these to be hosted from the site - send one to a tech, and they'll add it to the site for you.

 #### [Accounts](https://slugsoc.co.uk/admin/accounts)